-The lease of 135 acre-feet with Donala will provide sufficient replacement water for the calculated depletions of 95.27 acre-feet at the Rich Pit for the plan year.
+The lease of 107.61 acre-feet with Donala will provide sufficient replacement water for the calculated depletions of 88.24 acre-feet at the Rich Pit for the plan year, including the estimated transit loss.

 In accordance with the letter dated April 30, 2010 from the Colorado Division of Reclamation, Mining, and Safety ("DRMS"), a source of renewable long-term replacement water sufficient to cover evaporative depletions has been secured for this plan.
 At this time, Martin Marietta plans to proceed with the option to mitigate long-term injurious stream depletions that result from mining-related exposure of ground water according to the original plan submitted by LaFarge to install a slurry wall liner for use as water storage for lining and/or backfilling the pit.
 The Rich Pit has a bond totaling \$344,500 to cover the cost of the remediation (Bond No. 44284559).